Hydr8gon/3Beans/README.md

 and can be downloaded from the [releases page](https://github.com/Hydr8gon/3Beans/releases).

 ### Setup
-Currently, 3Beans is only fully compatible with old 3DS systems that have [boot9strap](https://github.com/SciresM/boot9strap) installed.
-New 3DS mode has trouble booting the OS, and bootloaders like [fastboot3DS](https://github.com/derrekr/fastboot3DS) are completely broken.
-If you have a suitable setup, you can use [GodMode9](https://github.com/d0k3/GodMode9) to dump `boot9.bin`, `boot11.bin`, and `nand.bin`, which are required for 3Beans to do anything.
+Currently, 3Beans is only fully compatible with old 3DS systems.
+New 3DS mode has trouble booting the OS, although it does work for bare-metal homebrew.
+If you have a console with homebrew access, you can use [GodMode9](https://github.com/d0k3/GodMode9) to dump `boot9.bin`, `boot11.bin`, and `nand.bin`, which are required for 3Beans to do anything.
 You might also want to create `sd.img`, which can be any [FAT-formatted image file](https://kuribo64.net/get.php?id=mRJJ5GggXOPbKUMZ) to serve as an SD card.
 These files can be configured in the path settings.

 ### Usage
 Once the necessary files are present, 3Beans should function like the system they were dumped from.
-If you have [Luma3DS](https://github.com/LumaTeam/Luma3DS) installed, you can open the chainloader for bare-metal homebrew by holding the start button on boot.
-If you start the OS normally, you'll find that the home menu never shows up.
+Controls can be viewed and changed in the settings.
+If you try to boot the official OS, you'll find that the home menu never shows up.
 This means that digital titles are inaccessible, but cartridges can still be used if the "Cart Auto-Boot" setting is enabled.
 Note that 3Beans requires encrypted cartridge dumps, unlike high-level emulators which typically expect decrypted ones.
 GodMode9 can dump both encrypted and decrypted ROMs, so make sure you get the right one.

 ### Contributing
 This is a personal project, and I've decided to not review or accept pull requests for it.
 If you want to help, you can